Apostrophes in Plurals

 Correct: We counted seven yeses and five noes.

-Most style guides now recommend omitting the apostrophe from plurals whenever possible.
-Modern writing favors a sparser punctuation style.
-However, some writers do prefer the apostrophe, since it can make the plural form of a word not generally used as a noun more readable.
+Most style guides recommend omitting the apostrophe from plurals whenever possible, as do unabridged dictionaries such as Webster’s.
+(Modern writing favors a sparser punctuation style.)
+However, some writers do like the apostrophe, since it can make the plural form of a word not generally used as a noun more readable.
+This is acceptable in creative writing.

 - I don’t want to hear any if’s and but’s.